In-page table of contents: Canada.ca design

 Do not use this pattern when the document exists across several web pages.
 Instead, use the multi-page table of contents pattern.

-- Always position the in-page table of contents pattern at the start of the page, before the substantive content of the page begins
+- Always position the in-page table of contents pattern at the top of the page, just below the H1 and any introductory text, before the main content begins

 - Label the pattern “On this page” to distinguish it from other page content and to provide consistency throughout the site

-- Present links using list elements—bullets for an unordered list, numbers for an ordered list
+- Use list elements to present links: use bullets for an unordered list and numbers for an ordered list

-- Use standard linking styles to ensure that the links present as clickable elements
+- Use standard link styles to make sure the links appear as clickable elements

 - Present the in-page table of contents aligned to the left, as a vertical list, as opposed to using a column layout